tkop9025/tkop9025/README.md

-Open to **low-touch (ew), high-hype collaborations**.
+Open to **low-touch, high-hype collaborations**.
 Let’s hyperpivot our human capital into a new ontology of deliverable-optional transformation.

 ## Currently working on
-- balisong tricks
+- AI enabled balisong tricks
 - a quantum enabled script to wiggle my mouse to appear online on teams
 - ctf toolkit of dubious quality and usefulness

 ## Proficient in
 - Ricing MacOS
-- forgetting medication
+- data driven medication forgetting
 - politely begging LLMs to make it work this time

 ## Learning